Top 10 stays for Railway Enthusiasts

 - The Railway House, Burnham Market, Norfolk.

-Converted from the former Station Master’s house, this small luxury hotel now offers eight stylish en suite bedrooms.
+Converted from the former Station Master’s house, this small luxury hotel now offers seven stylish en suite bedrooms.

 - Cliff Railway Apartment, Aberystwyth, Ceredigion.